Skip to main content

 • producers: define resource targets to forward messages to (Producers)

-• topicMappings: define which messages should be forwarded and where (Topic Mappings)
+• topicMappings: define which messages are to be forwarded and where to (Topic Mappings)

 Eventhubs